thaparoshan/django_basic/README.md

 # Django_basic
-# User sign up and sign in using python and django latest version
+# User sign up and sign in using python programming language and django framework